naemon/naemon.github.io/documentation/usersguide/configmain.md

 Use multiple directives if you want to load more than one module.

-Arguments that should be passed to the module at startup are seperated from the module path by a space.
+Arguments that should be passed to the module at startup are separated from the module path by a space.

 <a name="debug_file"></a>